Northern Virginia United FC

-Northern Virginia United FC is an American soccer club based in Leesburg, Virginia.
-They currently have teams in the fourth-tier National Premier Soccer League and fifth-tier United Premier Soccer League.
+Northern Virginia United FC was an American soccer club based in Leesburg, Virginia.
+They used to have teams in the fourth-tier National Premier Soccer League and fifth-tier United Premier Soccer League.

 The club's primary nickname is 'NVU' and the name used across all of their social media platforms is 'NVUFC'.
-The club play their home matches at Cropp Metcalfe Park at Evergreen Sportsplex.
-All home games are broadcast live from Evergreen Sportsplex via the club's YouTube channel.
+The club used to play their home matches at Cropp Metcalfe Park at Evergreen Sportsplex.